Electric Vehicle Rebate Program

 VIN Lookup

 A vehicle being purchased may not have previously been the subject of a rebate under the Electric Vehicle Rebate Program.
-The below pdf identifies the vehicles that have received a rebate.
+The table below identifies the vehicles that have received a rebate.

 Fiscal Year 2023 Rebate Information